Opel team principal Jörg Schrott in an exclusive interview: "We know where we want to go"

 Finally, what are you hoping for from your first Formula E season in 2026/27?

-For me personally, it would be very difficult to simply be there to make up the numbers.
-If you are just running at the back, that is frustrating.
-At the same time, as things stand today, it is difficult to make a serious assessment of our competitiveness.
+For me personally, it would be very difficult to simply be there, perhaps running at the back.
+At the same time, as things stand today, it is difficult to make a serious assessment of the competitive order.
 But if we are talking about a wish, then it would be great if we could fight for a podium in our first season.
 That would be my goal.

 0 Comments